 Another missed opportunity is your competitor installed base.
 By not having mailing in your product catalog, you are less likely to get a foothold in your competitor’s base.
 Imagine offering mailing and going after your competitions customers, how many meters could you place?

 Since they are not currently offering mailing, your chance to win the meter sale is high.
 Now the relationship is in place to replace their competitive copier and printers with yours, adding a whole new level of revenue to your stream.

 When looking to diversify into any new product lines, you need to consider your manufacturer very carefully.
 Some things to consider from a meter manufacturer are market opportunity, product quality, service, support, pricing, compensation, market development funds, quotas, dealer structure, and potential channel conflict.
 As a dealer, you want to make sure that the manufacturer is well-equipped to support its dealers.
 Do your research, get references, ask other dealers about their experience, and then make your decision.
 After going through this process, the answer should become fairly clear.

 Mailing is still a very good industry that provides dealers with plenty of revenue and margin opportunity.
 However, to really grow will require some level of diversification of product offering.
 If you are not in mailing today, you should take a look as there is a great opportunity to grow your installed base and grow revenues from your existing base.
 What’s great about mailing is it’s a complimentary product line to copiers and printers.
 It also provides great differentiation from your competition.
-It provides additional revenues – sales and recurring – from your own installed base.
+Diversification provides additional revenues – sales and recurring – from your own installed base.
 It also provides an avenue to grow your installed base of customers.
-It is a winning formula!
+Now that’s a winning formula!